tuchandra/sitev2/content/posts/DRAFT_normalcy_during_coronavirus.md

 There are some bright sides: I'm expecting to have a lot more time to read, though this is obviously coming at the expense of social interaction.
 I'm talking to my roommate more, because he's in the same fully remote boat as me.

-I got a monitor and [docking station](https://www.dell.com/en-us/work/shop/dell-universal-dock-d6000/apd/452-bcyt/pc-accessories) recently; the docking station works flawlessly with my USB-C Chromebook (for personal use) and Macbook Pro (for work), but for my older personal laptop, I have to plug the monitor into the laptop directly.
+Investing in my remote setup was important, too.
+I have two monitors (one purchased, one that I brought home from my office), a [docking station](https://www.dell.com/en-us/work/shop/dell-universal-dock-d6000/apd/452-bcyt/pc-accessories), and a wireless mouse and keyboard.
+The docking station works flawlessly with my USB-C Chromebook (for personal use) and Macbook Pro (for work), where it's one cable that gives me both displays, power, and peripherals.
+For my older personal laptop, I have to plug the monitor into the laptop directly, but I'm hoping to replace that when the rumored 14in Macbook Pro comes out.

 The monitor helps my desk to be more desk-like.
 Previously, I was guilty of one of the cardinal sins of remote work: working from my bed.
 This, for me, was fine when I only worked from home on (usually slow) Fridays.
 Now that I'm staring down the tunnel of indefinite remote work, doing work at my desk is essential.